 Emulator Suite in your local workflows

-Your prototype and test workflow can make use of the Local Emulator Suite in three ways:
+Your prototype and test workflow can make use of the Local Emulator Suite in several ways:

 - Unit Tests: using the Firebase Test SDK, you can write unit tests in Node.js using the mocha test runner.
 The Test SDK provides several convenience methods for loading Security Rules, flushing the local database between tests, and managing synchronous interaction with the emulators.
 It's great for writing simple tests for database interactions that don't depend on your app's logic.